-The height of the building appears even higher from street level looking from west to east because of the flat roof (as opposed to a pitched roof) and the rising slope of the street.
+Whilst the overall height has been marginally reduced, the height of the building continues to appear even higher from street level looking from west to east because of the flat roof (as opposed to a pitched roof) and the rising slope of the street.
 It overwhelms the house to which it currently is attached.
+The proposal is at least one full level too high.

-The swooping curves of the façade and numerous street-facing balconies are more reminiscent of buildings found in the Mediterranean than in chilly England and share no affinity with nearby houses, again failing to respect and enhance the character of the local area.
+The swooping curves of the façade and numerous street-facing balconies are more reminiscent of buildings found in the Mediterranean than in chilly England and share no affinity with nearby houses, again failing to respect and enhance the character of the local area and the conservation area as a whole.